Easy Instant Golden Milk Mix

 - Add black pepper

 Best of all, this recipe tastes 100% delicious.
 Not watered down or lackluster in any way.
 You can, of course, use your favorite milk alternative in place of water if you like.
-But honestly, I’m not sure why you would, unless you want those extra calories (maybe some of you do).
+But honestly, I’m not sure why you would unless you want those extra calories.
+I know some Thyroid Thrivers out there are struggling to gain weight, rather than lose it.

 5 Reasons to Love This Easy Instant Golden Milk: